-DIRECT LITERAL MEANING FIGURATIVE FRANSLATION MEANING f the hatchling is If the child is not yours, If the child is not yours, not yours, you most of the time, you do most of the times you, olug out its not care about his/her do not care about his/her eathers without wellbeing. wellbeing. nercy The above proverb promotes love for one's biological children and neglect and ill- treatment of those who are not biologically yours.
+PROVERB DIRECT LITERAL MEANING FIGURATIVE TRANSLATION MEANING Lefotwana e If the hatchling is If the child is not yours, If the child is not yours, sego la gago o not yours, you most of the time, you do most of the times you, hloba le gaela plug out its not care about his/her do not care about his/her feathers without wellbeing. wellbeing. mercy The above proverb promotes love for one's biological children and neglect and ill- treatment of those who are not biologically yours.
 This will lead to social disorder and anarchy where the community hate one another.
-A cow does not A person cannot love A person cannot love ick a foreign calf another person's child. another person's child.
+Kgomoga e A cow does not A person cannot love A person cannot love latswenamaney lick a foreign calf another person's child. another person's child. a e sele.
 This proverb is similar to the previous one.
 Love your own children and hate those who are yours.
-This will construct a society based on hatred. f the hatchling is ot yours, you lug out its eathers without hercy b promotes love who are not biolo community hate or a cow does not ck a foreign calf f the hatchling is ot yours, you lug out its eathers without hercyIf the child is not yours, most of the time, you do not care about his/her wellbeing.b promotes love for one's biological child who are not biologically yours.
-This will le community hate one another.cow does not ck a foreign calfhilar to the previous one.
-Love your own child
+This will construct a society based on hatred.